pkcnj/phpdatabase/README.md

 # phpdatabase
-Database search powered by PHP, JavaScript, and MySQL
+Database search powered by PHP and MySQL.